 In the end times, Paul wrote that God was going to send a spirit of delusion upon the world:

 For this reason God will send upon them a deluding influence so that they will believe what is false, in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.
-But we should always give thanks to God for you, brethren beloved by the Lord, because God has chosen you from the beginning for salvation through sanctification by the Spirit and faith in the truth.
 (2 Thessalonians 2:11-13)

-My concern is if we prefer lies over the truth, that believers may become vulnerable to this deluding spirit and other forms of deception as well.
+My concern is if we prefer lies over the truth, then believers will be equally vulnerable to this deluding spirit and other forms of deception as well.
 Twice in his warning about the end times in Matthew 24, Jesus warned about being deceived.